intezer/analyze-community-ghidra-plugin/README.txt

 1. Clone the repo.
 2. Add the path of the repo, into the list of directories that Ghidra uses for its scripts.
-3. Before running the scripts, configure the path to the XML in both of the files.
-	In the python script the path is at "XML_PATH"
-	In the java script it is in "path". change it to whatever you want.
+3. Add your API key to the environment variables - create a new variable called INTEZER_API_KEY with API key value.
-4. Run the python script by double cliking on it.
+3. Run the python script by double clicking on it.